By Emporium 419

 Your Grandmother Was Right

-Your grandmother was right.
-Her knee really can predict the weather.
+Your grandmother's knee or point pain really can predict the weather.

 Have You Ever Heard Someone Say Weather-Related Joint Pain Is All in Your Head?